Thompson's War: Aftermath

 Disappointed militiamen vented their frustration by looting the homes of Coulson and loyalist Sheriff Tyng before returning to their inland communities.
-News of Thompson's attempt encouraged Machias, Maine militiamen to capture the British armed schooner Margaretta a month later in the Battle of Machias.
+News of Thompson's attempt encouraged Machias, Maine, militiamen to capture the British armed schooner Margaretta a month later in the Battle of Machias.
 Mowat brought Canceaux back to Portland in October to set fires which left Portland's population homeless as winter approached.
-The Massachusetts House of Representatives promoted Samuel Thompson to Brigadier of the Cumberland County, Maine militia on 8 February 1776 in recognition of his initiative following the battles of Lexington and Concord; and the spruce trees his men carried provided inspiration for adoption of the Pine Tree Flag as the Massachusetts naval ensign in April 1776.
+The Massachusetts House of Representatives promoted Samuel Thompson to Brigadier of the York County militia on 8 February 1776 in recognition of his initiative following the battles of Lexington and Concord; and the spruce trees his men carried provided inspiration for adoption of the Pine Tree Flag as the Massachusetts naval ensign in April 1776.

-Thompson moved to Topsham, Maine in 1783, and was regularly elected to the Massachusetts General Court until his death in 1798 at the age of 63.
+Thompson moved to Topsham, Maine, in 1783, and was regularly elected to the Massachusetts General Court until his death in 1798 at the age of 63.
 Thompson donated part of his significant real estate holdings to Bowdoin College when the school was chartered in 1794.